 Add, duplicate, or remove slides

-Add views to notebook slides
+Add views to presentation slides

 - Choose a slide and click Edit slide.